ChargeUp mobile app brings fast-charging to you for $25 a month

 After testing out its hardware with roadside-assistance services in San Francisco and Los Angeles, SparkCharge on Thursday announced a wider rollout, encompassing an upgraded mobile-charging system called Roadie CCS and a mobile app called ChargeUp.

-For a $25 monthly subscription fee, EV drivers in launch markets (Dallas, San Francisco, and Los Angeles) will be able to order DC fast charging wherever their cars are parked.
-That's more convenient than making a dedicated trip to a charging station, and will also be less expensive than home or public charging, the startup claims.
+For a $25 monthly subscription fee, EV drivers in launch markets—Dallas, San Francisco, and Los Angeles—will be able to order DC fast charging wherever their cars are parked.
+That's more convenient than making a dedicated trip to a charging station, and will also be less expensive than home or public charging, the startup claims (on the home front, perhaps considering expensive wallbox installations).

 As the name suggests, the Roadie CCS mobile charger uses the Combined Charging Standard (CCS).
 We saw some Tesla electric cars in promotional materials, so it seems SparkCharge has an adapter to accommodate them.